MabzGamesStudio/ImageMosaicConverter/README.md

 2. In the main.py file set the image_path variable to the name of your image.
 Ex: 'Meme.jpg'
 3. Set the save_name variable to the name of your image after converting to a mosaic.
 Ex: 'MemeMosaic.jpg'
 4. Set the mosaic_nodes variable to the number of nodes in the mosaic.
 Ex: 5000
+5. Run python main.py in the same directory in the terminal

 <div>
   <img src="Meme.jpg" alt="Meme" width="400"/>